Flufd/flufd.github.io/_posts/2018-03-22-generating-nano-addresses.markdown

 ![Nano Address Encoding]({{ "/assets/images/nano_address_encoding.png" | absolute_url }})

 This image from the [Exchange integration Guide](https://cdn.discordapp.com/attachments/370285507185344524/375275437527662593/RaiBlocks_Exchange_Integration_Guide_rev1.pdf) posted on the Nano discord shows the exact encoding for each character.
+Note that there is a slight error on this image; 00110 actually encodes to 8 and 00111 encodes to 9, instead of "a" and "b".

 The last 8 characters act as a checksum for the address.
 This checksum is computed as a 5 byte hash of the public key, reversed.